Search

 When deciding where to incorporate, consider two main factors: (1) where the nonprofit will primarily operate and (2) the complexity or burden of complying with a state’s laws and regulations.
 Some nonprofits choose to incorporate in the state where they will primarily operate, while others choose a jurisdiction based on its flexibility in structuring internal governance.

 Certain states, including New York, California, and Massachusetts, have corporate statutes that limit or dictate governance choices and require regulatory notification or approval for significant transactions, such as mergers, significant asset transfers, or dissolution.
 On the other hand, states like Delaware have fewer rules about how companies should be managed and approved by regulators.
-The Attorney General of Delaware doesn’t need to review or approve corporate transactions beforehand, and Delaware’s Business Corporation Law is less strict compared to laws in other states.
+The Attorney General of Delaware doesn’t need to review or approve corporate transactions beforehand, and Delaware’s laws governing corporations are more flexible compared to laws in other states.

 Before selecting a state for incorporation, it’s important for the organizers to work closely with a qualified attorney to understand the available options.
 State nonprofit corporation laws govern many aspects of the governance structure, including the minimum size of the governing board, membership rights and procedures, board election and removal procedures, and processes for managing conflicts of interest or conducting an annual audit.
 Some state laws may also require regulatory or court approval for major transactions.
 These requirements can significantly impact the time and money needed for compliance as the nonprofit grows and evolves.